There are over two hundred islands in the Special Administrative Region of Hong Kong, and the main island, Hong Kong Island, isn’t the largest.

 Down Finger Hill and along the winding paths, we wandered through fields of tall banana plants surrounding sparse village houses, simple and old-fashioned like the one our storybook hero lived in.

-In this place, one feels that he must be far away from high-rise apartment buildings and towering bank headquarters, but Peng Chau is just one of many traditional villages scattered around Hong Kong, not far from the busy business districts.
+In this place, one feels that he must be far away from high-rise apartment buildings and towering bank headquarters.
+However, Peng Chau is just one of many traditional villages scattered around Hong Kong, not far from the busy business districts.

 It’s as if time froze here eighty years ago while more central parts of Hong Kong raced ahead to become a modern metropolis.